stassa/louise/README.md

 More detailed information about experiment files will follow.
 For the time being, the examples provided in louise/examples can be inspected for help.

 Inspecting the steps of Louise's learning procedure
 ---------------------------------------------------

 Louise's learning algorithm proceeds in the following steps:

-1. Encapsulation of the MIL problem
+  1. Encapsulation of the MIL problem.
-2. Construction of the Top prorgam
+  2. Construction of the Top prorgam.
-3. Reduction of the Top program
+  3. Reduction of the Top program.
   4. Unfolding and excapsulation of the reduced Top program.

-Steps 1 and 2 can be listed for debugging.
+Steps 1, 2 and 3 can be listed for debugging.
 Step 4 is the output of the learning procedure.
-Step 3 does not have an explicit listing predicate.

 ### Listing the MIL problem

-A MIL problem consists of a set of examples, background knowledge and metarules.
+A MIL problem consists of sets of positive and negative examples, definitions of background knowledge predicates and a set of metarules.
 In Louise, those are defined in an experiment file as described in a previous section.
 The MIL problem for a learning target can be inspected with a call to the predicate `list_mil_problem/1`.
 The following is a listing of the MIL problem for `ancestor/2` defined in `tiny_kinship.pl`:

 ```
 ?- list_mil_problem(ancestor/2).